Majorcan cartographic school: Majorcan style

 Among the miniature people routinely found in many Majorcan maps are depictions of the traders on the Silk Road and the trans-Saharan route, the Emperor of Mali seated on a gold mine and the ship of Jaume Ferrer.

 Although the Italian school largely adhered to its sparse style, some later Italian cartographers, such as the Pizzigani brothers and Battista Beccario toyed with Majorcan themes, and introduced some of their features into their own maps.

-Although some historians like to distinguish the Italian maps as "nautical" and the Majorcan maps as "nautico-geographic", it is important to note that the Majorcan portolans did not sacrifice the essential nautical function of their portolans.
-Lift the entertaining illustrations, and the Majorcan maps are as nautically detailed and serviceable as the Italian.
+Although some historians distinguish the Italian maps as "nautical" and the Majorcan maps as "nautico-geographic", the Majorcan portolans did not sacrifice the essential nautical function of their portolans by including the entertaining illustrations; the Majorcan maps are as nautically detailed and serviceable as the Italian.

 Members

 Major members of the Majorcan school of cartography include: